Gen Z Marketing: Move Beyond ‘Omnichannel’ to Personalized CX ‘Multi-Experiences’

 “Multi-experience replaces technology-literate people with people-literate technology.”

-Even though the focus on these concepts has diminished a bit since the end of 2020, the ideals are still relevant: consumers, namely Gen Z, expect a seamless, frictionless experience wherever they are (digitally or physically) with your brand.
+Even though the focus on these concepts has diminished a bit since the end of 2020, the ideals are still relevant: consumers, namely Gen Z, expect a seamless, frictionless experience wherever they are (including physical and digital experiences) with your brand.
 The term that really caught my attention with the concept of multi-experience is people-literate technology.
 As the 65 million Gen Zers move into the workforce and become the dominant source of purchasing power, we can evolve past technology-literacy since this generation IS digital.
 To have people-literate technology requires having a capability to capture and manage data about them and then to use that data to deeply understand them at the personal level.
 Interestingly, the previously mentioned study found that 66% of Gen Zers believe that all websites will “talk” to each other, so every site/app/appliance will present a personalized experience.
 That truly is multi-experience in action!

 Which brings us to the question of why is this understanding of Generation Z so important for marketers?
 I believe there are 2 key reasons: